-The exemption for bill-paying services applies only if debt-management services are "incidental to" the regular course of the person's business of providing bill-paying services.
-If the person holds itself out as providing debt-management services, then debt-management services are not incidental.
-Beyond that, the test is flexible, looking to such matters as the amount and percentage of time devoted to providing debt-management services and the amount and percentage of revenues derived from debt-management services.
-The more isolated the provision of those services, the more likely it is that they are incidental.
-The more frequent the provision of those services, the more likely it is that they are not incidental and the person is not exempt.
+- 37 The exemption for bill-paying services applies only if debt-management services are 38 "incidental to" the regular course of the person's business of providing bill-paying services.
+If 39 the person holds itself out as providing debt-management services, then debt-management 40 services are not incidental.
+Beyond that, the test is flexible, looking to such matters as the 41 amount and percentage of time devoted to providing debt-management services and the amount and percentage of revenues derived from debt-management services.
+The more isolated the 42 43 provision of those services, the more likely it is that they are incidental.
+The more frequent the 44 provision of those services, the more likely it is that they are not incidental and the person is not 45 exempt. - 46

-SECTION 4.
+1 SECTION 4.
 REGISTRATION [AND NOT-FOR-PROFIT STATUS] REQUIRED.

-(a) Except as otherwise provided in subsection (b), a provider may not provide debt-

-1 management services to an individual who it reasonably should know resides in this state at the 2 time it agrees to provide the services, unless the provider is registered under this [act].
-3 (b) If a provider is registered under this [act], subsection (a) does not apply to an 4 employee or agent of the provider.
-5 (c) The administrator shall maintain and publicize a list of the names of all registered 6 providers.
-7 [(d) A provider [whose agreements contemplate that creditors will reduce finance 8 charges or fees for late payment, default, or delinquency] [whose agreements contemplate that 9 creditors will settle debts for less than the full principal amount of debt owed] may be registered 10 only if it is: 11 (1) organized and properly operating as a not-for-profit entity under the law of 12 the state in which it was formed; and 13 (2) exempt from taxation under the Internal Revenue Code, 26 U.S.C.
-Section 14 501 [as amended]].
-15 16 17 Legislative Note: This section implements the state's decision concerning whether for-profit entities are permitted to provide debt-management services.
-18 19 20 If the state wishes to permit only not for profit entities to provide debt management services, use subsection (d) without the either of the two bracketed phrases, so that the introduction to subsection (d) states: 21 22 23 (d) A provider may be registered only if it is: If the state wishes to permit for profit entities to provide all kinds of debt management services, omit subsection (d) and delete the bracketed material in the section caption.
-24 25 If the state wishes to permit for-profit entities to provide debt-settlement services but not 262728 credit-counseling services, use the language in the first set of brackets, so that the introduction to subsection (d) states: (d) A provider whose agreements contemplate that creditors will reduce finance 29 30 charges or fees for late payment, default, or delinquency may be registered only if it is: 31 32 If the state wishes to permit for-profit entities to provide credit-counseling services but not debt settlement services, use the language in the second set of brackets, so that the introduction to subsection (d) states:
+2 (a) Except as otherwise provided in subsection (b), a provider may not provide debt- 3 management services to an individual who it reasonably should know resides in this state at the 4 time it agrees to provide the services, unless the provider is registered under this [act].
+5 (b) If a provider is registered under this [act], subsection (a) does not apply to an 6 employee or agent of the provider.
+7 (c) The administrator shall maintain and publicize a list of the names of all registered 8 providers.
+9 [(d) A provider [whose agreements contemplate that creditors will reduce finance 10 charges or fees for late payment, default, or delinquency] [whose agreements contemplate that 11 creditors will settle debts for less than the full principal amount of debt owed] may be registered 12 only if it is: 13 (1) organized and properly operating as a not-for-profit entity under the law of- 14 the state in which it was formed; and 15 (2) exempt from taxation under the Internal Revenue Code, 26 U.S.C.
+Section 16 501 [as_amended]].
+17 18 19 Legislative Note: This section implements the state's decision concerning whether for profitent entities are permitted to provide debte management services.
+20 21 22 23 24 If the state wishes to permit only not-for-profit entities to provide debt-management- services, use subsection (d) without the either of the two bracketed phrases, so that the- introduction to subsection (d) states: (d) A provider may be registered only if it is: 25 26 27 If the state wishes to permit for-profit entities to provide all kinds of debt-management- services, omit subsection (d) and delete the bracketed material in the section caption.
+28 29 30 If the state wishes to permit for profit entities to provide debt settlement services but not- credit-counseling services, use the language in the first set of brackets, so that the introduction- to subsection (d) states: